Key Sustainability Issues(Materiality)

 Implementation rate of risk control activities for business, etc., and top five risk control activities 100% 100% 100%

-• *1Number of serious accidents as judged by the Ethics Committee
+• *1Number of matters judged extremely important by the Ethics Committee

-• *2Losses of 10 million yen or more
+• *2Loss amount of over 10 million yen

 Key Sustainability Issues: Risks and Opportunities